v-rajagt/IntuneDocs/intune/protect/security-baselines.md

 # Use security baselines to configure Windows 10 devices in Intune

 Use Intune's security baselines to help you secure and protect your users and devices.
 Security baselines are pre-configured groups of Windows settings that help you apply a known group of settings and default values that are recommended by the relevant security teams.
-When you create a security baseline profile in Intune, you're creating a *device configuration* profile.
+When you create a security baseline profile in Intune, you're creating a template that consists of multiple *device configuration* profiles.

 This feature applies to:

 - Windows 10 version 1809 and later

 You deploy security baselines to groups of users or devices in Intune, and the settings apply to devices that run Windows 10 or later.
 For example, the *MDM Security Baseline* automatically enables BitLocker for removable drives, automatically requires a password to unlock a device, automatically disables basic authentication, and more.
 When a default value doesn’t work for your environment, customize the baseline to apply the settings you need.

 Separate baseline types can include the same settings but use different default values for those settings.
 It's important to understand the defaults in the baselines you choose to use, and to then modify each baseline to fit your organizational needs.

 > [!NOTE]
 > Microsoft doesn't recommend using preview versions of security baselines in a production environment.
 The settings in a preview baseline might change over the course of the preview.

 Security baselines can help you to have an end-to-end secure workflow when working with Microsoft 365.
 Some of the benefits include: